Gregorio Cortese: Works

-Cortese was one of the best-known writers of his times.
+Cortese was one of the best-known writers of his time.
 Cardinal Bembo and others did not hesitate to class him among the most elegant Latin writers of the period.
 His principal works are epistles, poems, a treatise proving that St. Peter was in Rome, a Latin translation of the New Testament from the Greek texts, a historical work on the destruction of Genoa, etc. All his extant works were collected and edited with a biography of the author by the Benedictine Bishop Gradenigo of Ceneda in two volumes (Padua, 1774).